marceloclubhouse/dwayne/README.md

 * !play - Play a YouTube video in a voice channel
   * Works either with a URL or a query (e.g. !play here comes the sun)
 * !stop - Stop playing music
+* !skip - Skip the current song and move onto the next
+* !queue - Return the current song queue
 * !heydwayne - Ping Dwayne to see if he's online

 ## Setup